jemapau/js-project-1/README.md

 # Instagram's feed

-This is a mockup project for practice and learning made with Gulp.
+This is a mockup project for practice and learn.

 To run this project: